zchsh/paper-mini-gen/NOTES.md

   - Could have "arc height" and "arc width" instead, for flexibility
   - Some art may be "floating" very high up... special joiner settings for that?
   - Maybe this is something like... "joiner style"... default is "arc"... and then "joiner height", "joiner width"
+  - Note: keep in mind implications to `arrangeOffsetY` when changing this setting.
+Should work nicely, worth testing out!

 #### Support "backside" images